DanDaika/Spotify_Api_Testing/README.md

 1. Create a new Spotify User account at the following link: https://www.spotify.com
 2. Using the created account login on the Dashboard : https://developer.spotify.com/dashboard
 3. Create a client ID in order to get your Client ID and Client Secret
+4. Select the new created application and select 'EDIT SETTINGS'.
+Here complete the 'Redirect URIs' with: https://www.getpostman.com/oauth2/callback

 SETUP TO OBTAIN THE CODE
 @Without POSTMAN